The Nightmare After Krustmas

 "The Nightmare After Krustmas" is the tenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 606th episode of the series overall.
+The episode was directed by Rob Oliver and written by Jeff Westbrook.
 It aired in the United States on Fox on December 11, 2016.

+In this episode, Krusty converts to Christianity to be closer to his daughter Sophie while Maggie is scared by a gnome doll.
+Natasha Lyonne and Jackie Mason guest starred.
+Former hockey player Wayne Gretzky and artist Theo Jansen appeared as themselves.
+The episode received mixed reviews.

 Plot

-At the First Church of Springfield, very few people are present for Reverend Lovejoy's service on the fourth Sunday of Advent.
-His wife Helen calls him afterwards to meet a 'fan club' which is actually an intervention by Ned Flanders, Agnes Skinner, Sideshow Mel and Lovejoy's boss The Parson (a caricature of Bing Crosby) who introduce him to the Patriarch, who demands he bring more people to the church.

-Meanwhile, a pagan festival is held in town, with the Simpson family and others attending.
-Theo Jansen shows his feature attraction: the Strandbeest, a wind-powered sculpture, which goes wild and tramples Krusty the Clown, who was ice-skating with his daughter Sophie, whom he only sees during the holidays.
-At Springfield General Hospital, the Jewish Krusty tries to bond with his daughter, but finds out her mother raised her Christian and that she wants to celebrate Christmas.
-Seeing their discomfort, Marge invites the pair to spend Christmas with the Simpsons.

-Back at home, Marge brings Maggie a 'Gnome in Your Home' (a parody of The Elf on the Shelf), a gnome that is supposed to watch over her and tell Santa Claus what she has been doing; Maggie does not sleep and Homer tells her that if she is not good, the 'Gnome in Your Home' will nibble off her fingers.
-Krusty arrives at the Simpson home, but brings in a television crew to record it as a television special, angering Sophie to the point of her sending him away.
+When few people are present for Reverend Lovejoy's service on the fourth Sunday of Advent, Helen calls him for an intervention by Ned, Agnes, Sideshow Mel, the Parson, and the Patriarch, who demands he bring more people to the church.
+Meanwhile, the Simpsons attend a pagan festival.
+Theo Jansen shows his wind-powered sculpture, the Strandbeest, which tramples Krusty, who is ice-skating with his daughter Sophie.
+At the hospital, the Jewish Krusty tries to bond with his Christian daughter who wants to celebrate Christmas.
+Seeing their discomfort, Marge invites them to spend Christmas with the Simpsons.
+At home, Marge brings Maggie a Gnome in Your Home that watches her and tells Santa Claus what she has been doing.
+Krusty brings a crew to record his visit as a television special, angering Sophie who sends him away.

-Meanwhile, after failing to convert Dewey Largo and Apu Nahasapeemapetilon, Reverend Lovejoy goes to Moe's Tavern and encounters Krusty, whom he successfully converts after Krusty mistakes Snake being tased through the window for an image of Jesus Christ.
-That night, Maggie has a nightmare in which the Gnome attacks Maggie after Homer moves her crib closer to him.
-He then evilly talks to her, spits out finger tips and scares her so much she finds herself at the North Pole where she meets Santa Claus, Jack Frost, the Abominable Snowman and Wayne Gretzky.
-They tell her they will defeat the Gnome, but he has a gun and they all run off.
-Maggie enters a cave which turns into the Gnome's head and eats her.
-Maggie is woken up from her dream by Marge to find it is Christmas.
-Marge says the Gnome told her she has been good, and to her horror, she says they will leave him in her room all year around.
+After failing to convert anyone, Lovejoy encounters Krusty, whom he converts after Krusty mistakes Snake being tased for an image of Jesus.
+During the Christmas church service, Lovejoy introduces the converted Krusty, and Sophie is happy.
+During Krusty’s updated show, the changes disappoint the kids in the audience.
+Meanwhile, Maggie has a nightmare where the Gnome talks to her and spits out finger tips.
+Finding herself at the North Pole, Maggie enters a cave, which turns into the Gnome's head and eats her.
+Maggie is woken by Marge on Christmas morning.
+Marge says the Gnome told her she has been good, and, to her horror, she will permanently leave him in her room.
+Maggie opens her present, which is a Mrs. Gnome in Your Home.
+That night, Marge and Homer find the Gnomes cut to pieces in their bed while Maggie sleeps happily.